konvajs/konva/REVIEW-TASKS.md

 ## Decisions — do not re-raise

+- Web is the primary target.
+Avoid Node-only workarounds in shared rendering code.
+Gradient style getters after `save()` / `restore()` have known Node backend limitations; Konva delegates canvas state to the backend.
+- Filter lengths use node coordinates.
+High-DPI caches preserve blur radius, pixelation size and CSS lengths; custom filters keep full-resolution ImageData and receive the cache pixel ratio as a second argument.
+CSS fallback blur remains an approximation of native blur.
+- Non-scaling stroke bounds use the drawing canvas as their reference.
+Local bounds convert that padding into local units.
+Cached strokes are baked into the bitmap and scale with it.
 - Draw errors stay thrown; no per-child `try/catch` in `_drawChildren`.
-- Cached shadow rotation (#1886/#2002, `src/Context.ts:983`): the cache is a local-space bitmap, so a counter-rotated shadow is right only until the node rotates again.
+- Cached shadow rotation (#1886/#2002, `src/Context.ts`): the cache is a local-space bitmap, so a counter-rotated shadow is right only until the node rotates again.
 Needs a decision on semantics or docs, not a patch.
 - perfectDraw clearing only the shape's client rect: would clip custom shapes whose `getSelfRect` is empty.
 Needs a design that does not trust the self rect.
 - `new Konva.Text({ width: 'auto' })` stays untyped: every config extends `NodeConfig` (`width?: number`), so only the setter accepts `'auto'`.
 - No named exports from the main entry: `import Konva from 'konva'` is the API, minimal builds import `konva/lib/...`.
 The UMD bundle needs a default-only entry.